Asnaabdul/miniprojects1/README.md

 mini project of AI
-# An basic AI Agent build using python with ollama API
+# A basic AI Agent build using python with ollama API